aqualx/open-webui-pipelines/README.md

 ## Pipeline: **Image to Text Pipeline**

-This pipeline is designed to extract text from images and analyze it using a general-purpose language model.
+This pipeline is designed to extract text from images and generate a response based on recognized text.
+It uses different models and prompts for vision-to-text and text-to-text generation.

 ### Key Features